sofiayem/rtd-doc-tests/docs/source/architecture.rst

    Index -l- Request
    Index -l-> Deactivate

 Object's lifeline is not the only chain, though.
 The ledger stores any requests that belong to an object or :ref:`object's children <relations>` in a :term:`sideline <sideline>`.
 The general term for all the chains (lines) is a :term:`filament <filament>`.
-So, a more complex object structure is as follows:
+So, a more complex object structure including all filaments is as follows:

 .. uml::